commonsense/metanl/README.txt

 - Analyzers for East Asian languages (for example, we currently use a MeCab process to find word breaks in Japanese)

+For word frequencies in some language, metanl uses corpora from the University of Leeds Center for Translation Studies (http://corpus.leeds.ac.uk/list.html), whose data is released under the Creative Commons Attribution license.

 Author: Rob Speer